Tutorials

 The characterization of the cell’s technological geometry follows the same

-instructions as shown in the previous case.
-In addition, the
+instructions as shown in the previous case with the instantiation of

 radii = [0.2, 0.3, 0.4]